 I used to be the Physician Editor of TEDMED, TED’s dedicated health event.
-It was in that role that I realised that most ‘innovation’ in health is going to have little impact on the communities most in need.
-I wanted to explore this paradox so, since early 2013, I’ve spent time with practitioners working in difficult social environments – such as poverty and exclusion – to understand what it takes.
-What I've learnt informs the work of BH&C and Beyond Systems.
+It was in that role that I realised that most ‘innovation’ in health is going to have little impact on communities most in need.
+I wanted to explore this paradox so, since early 2013, I’ve been spending time with practitioners in high-income countries working with communities enduring poverty and exclusion.
+I wanted to understand what it takes to work in such environments and what I've learnt now informs my work, both in the US and the UK.

 This is my personal blog.
-It contains the archive of my work prior to founding BH&C. Since then, my work-related writing has been published on BH&C as updates, leaving this blog for less formal, more wide-ranging, reflections.
+It contains the archive of my work prior to founding BH&C. Since then, my work-related writing has been published as 'updates' on BH&C (see here and sign-up below) and Beyond Systems (see here and sign-up below), leaving this blog for less formal, more wide-ranging, reflections.
 I write erratically.

-I try to lead a 'carbon neutral' life, although I'm well aware that I need to reduce my consumption, rather than just off-set it.
+I try to lead a 'carbon neutral' life, although I'm well aware that I need to reduce my consumption not just off-set it.
 For now, though, I off-set by donating monthly to Tree Aid.
 I chose them because they don't just plant trees but think about how those trees can help tackle poverty in some of the poorest regions the world.
 I explained my decision in this post.

-You cannot get this blog by email, mainly because I want to ‘think out loud’ without worrying about being ‘entertaining’.
-That said, you can subscribe using its RSS feed.
+You cannot get this blog by email, mainly because I want to ‘think loud’ without worrying about being ‘entertaining’.
+That said, you can subscribe to it using its RSS feed.

-If it takes your fancy, do get in touch.
+If I can be of service, do get in touch.